 Testnet and Mainnet

-The Sapphire ParaTime is currently deployed on Testnet, with Mainnet deployment planned for later in 2022.
+Sapphire is deployed on both Testnet and Mainnet.
 The Testnet should be considered unstable software and may have its state wiped at any time.
 As the name implies, only use the Testnet for testing unless you're testing how angry your users get when state is wiped.

 Because Testnet state can be wiped in the future, you should never deploy a production service on the Testnet!
 Just don't do it!